ysig/GraKeL/0.1a7/_sources/documentation/contributing.rst.txt

 License
 -------
-GraKeL is distributed under the __BSD 3-clause__ license.
-The library makes use of the C++ source code of BLISS_ (a tool for computing automorphism groups and canonical labelings of graphs) which is __LGPL__ licensed.
-Futhermore, the cvxopt_ package (a software package for convex optimization) which is an optional dependency of GraKeL is __GPL__ licensed.
+GraKeL is distributed under the **BSD 3-clause** license.
+The library makes use of the C++ source code of BLISS_ (a tool for computing automorphism groups and canonical labelings of graphs) which is **LGPL** licensed.
+Futhermore, the cvxopt_ package (a software package for convex optimization) which is an optional dependency of GraKeL is **GPL**s licensed.

 .. _Labex DigiCosme: https://digicosme.lri.fr/tiki-index.php
 .. _Michalis Vazirgiannis: http://www.lix.polytechnique.fr/~mvazirg/